spsharman/spsharman.github.io/index.md

 ### Disclaimer

 By way of a disclaimer, the opinions expressed here are very much my personal thoughts and opinions.
-The content is not checked, approved, or endorsed by Cisco.
+The content is not checked, approved, or in any way endorsed by Cisco.